Japan Chess Association: Lack of financial transparency

 and therefore regular members cannot get hold of any financial information concerning JCA.

-JCA resells a variety of chess products.
-Although JCA claims to offer “special prices for members” as one of the perks of membership, almost all products are offered at above market rates, with some products costing up to double the price charged elsewhere.
+JCA resold a variety of chess products.
+Although JCA claimed to offer “special prices for members” as one of the perks of membership, almost all products are offered at above market rates, with some products costing up to double the price charged elsewhere.
 In addition, the only books in the "Recommended for Beginners" section are two books authored by Miyoko Watai.

 Problems concerning statutes and regulations

 The FIDE Laws of chess, article 8.3 states that "the scoresheets are the property of the organiser of the competition", implying the paper used to score the game is property of the organiser.
 In JCA's Japanese translation, however, that article is translated as "the scoresheets, as well as its recorded contents, are the property of the organiser of the competition" (bold added for emphasis).
 This goes against the chess tradition of considering chess scores as public domain once published.

 In case a member publishes an opinion or proposal concerning JCA using the internet, that in itself is considered grounds for automatically rejecting the proposal.
 In addition, such a member can be subject to penalties.

 JCA requires players competing in international events to cover the expenses of JCA's so-called "officers".